Protests seeking statehood in India’s Ladakh turn deadly

 The next round of talks is expected to take place on October 6.

 Ladakh, which shares a long border with China, is a strategically important territory for India.
+Ladakh was the site of deadly clashes between Indian and Chinese soldiers in 2020 that strained the ties between the two Asian countries.
+The two Asian giants have recently moved to mend their ties in the wake of Trump’s punishing tariff war.